← Back to BlogHealth

 Diagnosis of Urolithiasis

-Diagnosis includes urinalysis, blood tests, and abdominal ultrasound or X-ray.
-Urinalysis shows blood, crystals, white blood cells, and protein.
-Ultrasound directly visualizes bladder stones or debris.
-X-rays may not show all stone types.
-Analyzing recovered stones identifies the type.
-For suspected obstruction, ultrasound assesses kidney and bladder enlargement to evaluate kidney injury.
+Diagnosis involves urinalysis, blood work, and abdominal ultrasound or X-ray.
+Urinalysis checks for blood, crystals, and white blood cells.
+Ultrasound can directly visualize stones in the bladder.
+X-rays don't catch all stone types.
+If obstruction is suspected, ultrasound also checks kidney and bladder size to assess kidney damage.

 Treatment of Urolithiasis